 Modern ‘orthodox‘ medicine has evolved rapidly over the last 50 years and has taken advantage of developments in the fields of microscopy and laboratory investigations to better understand the pathology of underlying diseases.
 New technologies, including imaging, endoscopy and improved medical devices offer the potential for more accurate diagnoses and treatments remotely, which have impacted the lives of many people.
 The internet, artificial intelligence and robotics has enabled further advances by offering treatment options even in areas where great precision is required such as in eye and neurosurgery.

-- Doctors, nurses, technicians and medical facilities must be licensed, and are routinely held to high standards designed to protect patients and ensure quality care.
+Licensed medical facilities and their personnel are routinely held to high standards to ensure quality care.

 Allopathic drugs must pass rigorous testing before being used on patients.

 Antibiotics, pain medications, hormone replacements, and mental health drugs have helped countless patients live more manageable lives.